danalex97/Speer/README.md

 data := <-link.Download()
 ```

-For more examples on how to write a node, check the **examples folder**.
+For more examples on how to write the code for a node, check the **examples folder**.
 For a more complex example, check this [repository](https://github.com/danalex97/nfsTorrent).

 To run the *DHTNode* example from the examples folder:
 ```